Webinar: Explore How Dinosaurs Moved with Paleontologist Matthew Carrano

 Moderator: Maggy Benson, a museum educator at the National Museum of Natural History

-- This webinar is thematically aligned with the Discovering Dinosaurs digital school program.
+- This webinar is thematically aligned with the Discovering Dinosaurs school program, which is available in-person and online.

 As a result of this program, students will be able to: